daniellytle/daniellytle.github.io/_posts/2022-04-24-what-i-learned-on-my-first-hut-to-hut-ski-tour.md

 ![Pigne d'Arolla](/assets/img/pigne.jpeg)

 From here we had a tricky ski down to the Vignettes hut.
-There was a lot of crevaced terrain and a very narrow/rocky path through it all.
+There was a lot of crevassed terrain and a very narrow/rocky path through it all.
 Our group took it slow and smooth and was quickly looking at one of the more dramatic huts in the world.
 Perched near a sheer drop on both sides, the Vignettes hut is incredible to witness.

 ![Vignettes](/assets/img/vignettes.jpeg)